-4.13 TOYS
+4.13 Toys

-Each teacher has his or her own preference and procedure for sharing time.
-Generally, toys should not be brought to school.
+Each teacher has his or her own preference and procedure for sharing time, however, toys should not be brought to school.
 Children are encouraged to share with the class a fascinating discovery related to culture, science or nature.
 Please label the item, or its container, so that it can be returned home safely.
 Also, it is suggested that you check with your child's teacher regarding appropriate toys and other items that your child would like to bring to school.

-Please leave all electronics, including hand held electronic games, at home.
+Please leave all electronics, including handheld electronic games, at home.

-4.14 NUTRITION AND SNACKS
+4.14 Nutrition and Snacks